 Discount Rate.
 Discount rate reflects management's estimate of the risks specific to the cash-generating unit.
-The pre-tax discount rate of 10.61% and 7.78% was used in 2017 and 2016, respectively, based on the Weighted Average Cost of Capital (WACC) of POSC.
+The pre-tax discount rate of 12.21% and 10.61% was used in 2018 and 2017, respectively, based on the Weighted Average Cost of Capital (WACC) of POSC.

 Revenue Growth Rate, Long-Term Growth Rate and Terminal Values.
-An annual increase in revenue ranging from 2% to 6% and 7% to 10% per annum were applied in the 5-year cash flow projections in 2017 and 2016, respectively, based on historical performance of POSC.
-The long-term growth rate used to extrapolate cash flow projections beyond the period covered by the most recent budgets/forecasts is 4% and 5% in 2017 and 2016, respectively.
+An annual increase in revenue ranging from 3% to 10% and 2% to 6% per annum were applied in the 5-year cash flow projections in 2018 and 2017, respectively, based on historical performance of POSC.
+The long-term growth rate used to extrapolate cash flow projections beyond the period covered by the most recent budgets/forecasts is 4% in 2018 and 2017.
 The long-term growth rate used in the normalization of free cash flows represents the expected growth rate of the economy at the end of the 5th year and onwards, with reference to growth rates compiled by industry specialist.